Skip to Main Content

 • Visit the Testing Center webpage to register for the test (the test can be taken at Belle Glade, Palm Beach Gardens, Boca Raton or Lake Worth campus' Testing Centers).

-• Students can take the entire HESI exam every 61 days, for a maximum of 3 times a calendar year (there is no 61 day wait to retake the Math portion only).
+• Students can take the entire HESI exam every 61 days, for a maximum of 3 times a calendar year.
+[PBSC administers the entire exam (9 sections) or the math section only].

 Information on how to register, how to pay, and how to create a student Evolve account can be found here: